matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 Servers may host aliases for rooms with human-friendly names.
 Aliases take the form ``#friendlyname:server.name``.

-As room aliases are scoped to a particular home server domain name, it is likely that a home server will reject attempts to maintain aliases on other domain names.
-This specification does not provide a way for home servers to send update requests to other servers.
+As room aliases are scoped to a particular homeserver domain name, it is likely that a homeserver will reject attempts to maintain aliases on other domain names.
+This specification does not provide a way for homeservers to send update requests to other servers.

 Rooms store a *partial* list of room aliases via the ``m.room.aliases`` state